SRB measures and Young towers for surface diffeomorphisms: Young towers: Theorem

 \begin{Remark} We remark that the ``First T-Return'' part of the definition comes from the fact that \( \tau(x) \) is the first T-return time.
-A similar definition can be used for an arbitrary return time to give a more general Topological Young Tower. \end{Remark}
+A similar definition can be used for a general return time function that is constant on local stable leaves to give a more general Topological Young Tower. \end{Remark}

-\begin{Remark} As mentioned in Remark \ref{rem:implicit} above, several constants, including \( T \), are implicit in the definition of a nice recurrent set.
-We will sometimes include it in the associated terminology, for example in the notions of ``T-return times'' and of ``First T-Return'' in Definitions \ref{def:firstTret} and \ref{def:FRYT} above, when it helps maintain clarity. \end{Remark}
+\begin{Remark} As mentioned in Remark \ref{rem:implicit} above, several constants, including \( T \), are implicit in these definitions.
+We will sometimes include $T$ explicitly in the associated terminology, for example in the notions of ``T-return times'' and of ``First T-Return'' in Definitions \ref{def:firstTret} and \ref{def:FRYT} above, when it helps maintain clarity. \end{Remark}